Follow the National Organic Standards Board Meeting in Denver, CO #NOSBApril 18th, 2017

 I’m torn by the environmental issues that this issue affects, as well as the desire to “grow organics.”

-11:39AM CT: Steve Ela: I take literally that the producer must improve soil, water and nature.
+11:39AM CT: Steve Ela: I take literally that the producer must improve soil, water and natural resources.

 We need to move beyond the biology – biology happens everywhere.
 We need multiple trophic levels.
 Do we have nematodes, fungi, and mammals, as well as bacteria?